 Where a pupil makes an allegation against a member of staff and that allegation is shown to have been deliberately invented or malicious, the school will discipline the pupil in accordance with this policy.
-In all cases where an allegation is determined to be unsubstantiated, unfounded, false or malicious, the school's designated safeguarding lead (in collaboration with the local authority designated officer, where relevant) will consider whether the pupil who made the allegation is in need of help, or the allegation may have been a cry for help.
+In all cases where an allegation is determined to be unsubstantiated, unfounded, false or malicious, the school's Designated Safeguarding Lead (in collaboration with the Local Authority Designated Officer, where relevant) will consider whether the pupil who made the allegation is in need of help, or the allegation may have been a cry for help.
 If so, a referral to children's social care may be appropriate.

 The school will also consider the pastoral needs of pupils accused of misconduct.
-Please refer to our child protection and safeguarding policy for more information on responding to allegations of abuse against staff or other pupils.
+Please refer to our Safeguarding and Child Protection Policy for more information on responding to allegations of abuse against staff or other pupils.